splunk/public-o11y-docs/infrastructure/metric-pipeline/metric-pipeline-intro.rst

 ******************************************************

 .. meta::
-    :description: Introduction to metric pipeline management in Splunk Infrastructure Monitoring
+    :description: Introduction to metric pipeline management in Splunk Observability Cloud

 Metric pipeline management is an evolution on Splunk Observability Cloud metrics platform that offers you greater storage flexibility and processing options with enhanced data filtering and aggregation.

-With metric pipeline management, you have more control over how you ingest and store your metrics, so you can lower costs and improve monitoring performance without making any changes to your instrumentation.
+With metric pipeline management, you have more control over how you ingest and store your metrics, so you can lower costs and improve monitoring performance without changing your Splunk Distribution of OpenTelemetry Collector configurations.

 How does metric pipeline management work?
 ========================================================